zhimsel/dotfiles/README.md

 ### Errors

-If you get an error about zsh/git-prompt/dist missing, this means that the zshrc has detected you have haskell installed on your machine, but the haskell binaries for zsh-git-prompt have not been compiled.
+If you get an error about `zsh/git-prompt/dist` missing, this means that the zsh has detected you have haskell installed on your machine, but the haskell binaries for zsh-git-prompt have not been compiled.
 To fix this, simply `cd` into [zsh/git-prompt](zsh/git-prompt) and run `cabal build`.

 ### License
 These files are licensed under the [MIT license](LICENSE) and are freely available for any use.